hillaabra/pinterest-data-pipeline934/README.md

 ## [File Structure](#file-structure)

 The files available in this repository represent those that make up the posting emulation program from my **local machine**, the notebooks that make up the processing layers of the pipeline in **the Databricks Workspace** online, and the `dags/` repository in **the S3 bucket designated to the MWAA environment on AWS** which monitors and orchestrates the processing of the batch layer data.

+*GitHub has a hard time rendering Jupyter Notebooks.
+Use [NBViewer](https://nbviewer.org/github/hillaabra/pinterest-data-pipeline934/tree/main/databricks_workspace/) to review the notebooks in **the Databricks Workspace**.*

 Also represented in the sections below are the required file structures of the S3 buckets on the AWS Console and of the EC2 Client Machine.